 Pure butters can be great for the skin, but carrier oils help increase the moisturizing properties and can improve the consistency of the product.
 Some carrier oils work better than others for skincare though.

-Jojoba oil is one of the best oils for skin.
+Jojoba oil is one of the best oils for the skin.
 It penetrates deep layers of skin and works well to soften skin.
 It’s also very similar to the oils our skin produces naturally so it absorbs easily without leaving a greasy residue.
 It also has anti-inflammatory properties, vitamin E, and B vitamins, making it a great choice for dry and cracked skin.
 It’s also anti-microbial, which helps prevent bacterial infections that can happen with badly damaged skin.
 It’s an essential ingredient for intensive foot creams.

 Coconut oil is all the rage right now, and it’s great for your skin.
 It’s extremely moisturizing and great for things like eczema, but it’s a good oil to use even if you just have normal, dry skin.
 It does sit on the skin for a bit, but it will absorb eventually.
 A little goes a long way so it’s not usually one of the first ingredients, but it’s a great ingredient to have if you are looking for a softening foot cream.

 Humectants work by pulling moisture in and helping to seal it in.
 While some of the other ingredients can serve as humectants, it’s the best foot creams that include a dedicated humectant ingredient.
 It will generally be lower on the ingredient list which is fine.
 Many humectants may sound like strange chemicals, like AHAs and salicylic acid, but they aren’t unnatural.

-However, those also serve other skin care issues like acne and anti-aging, which isn’t really necessary for foot care.
+However, those also serve other skin care issues like acne and anti-aging, which aren’t really necessary for foot care.
 Glycerin is a common humectant used in a lot of personal care products, and a good choice for foot creams.